This story was updated on Oct. 25, 2023. An earlier version was first published on Oct. 4, 2021.

 “If our predecessors reacted to every stress without discipline, then Princeton would be half of what it is today,” Golden said.

 He added: “The history has been to focus not just on how much we spend from the endowment, but how well we spend it.
 You don’t just want to do a bunch of things because you can, you want to do things that matter.”
-He repeated as examples the University’s no-loan financial aid and growth of cutting-edge fields like neuroscience and computational biology.
+He repeated as examples the University’s no-loan financial aid and growth of cutting-edge fields like neuroscience and bioengineering.

 Today, Princeton’s endowment is actively managed by Princo.
 Princo is overseen by its own board of directors and the University president, though it operates under the final authority of the University’s board of trustees.